 As New Zealand's only pure electric car sharing business, they're ahead of the game when it comes to sustainable, eco-friendly transport.
 "Interest in EVs is starting to take off," says Kirsten Corson, Co-Founder and Executive Director of Zilch.
 "Car sharing internationally is thriving, but it's still in its infancy here.
 Being able to offer pure electric cars provides additional interest in sharing."

-Co-funding through EECA's Low Emission Vehicles Contestable Fund(external link) has supported Zilch's deployment of EVs and charging infrastructure in both Auckland and Christchurch.
+Zilch's deployment of EVs and charging infrastructure was supported by co-funding from EECA.
 The Christchurch Agency for Energy Trust was a foundation funding supporter for the service, providing a grant towards the electrical and charging infrastructure for the Christchurch hub roll-out.

 Customers use Zilch's public car sharing instead of having a pool-car fleet, instead of taxis for airport transfers, for general trips throughout the day or night, and to commute to and from work.